Skip to content

 We encourage you to think about where you and your pet might like to spend your final moments together and who should be there, either in person or via phone or video chat.
 We are quite flexible and will honor any reasonable request.
 You can also print a Quiet Please Sign (you’ll be given a link prior to your appointment) and post it at the entrance to your home if you’re concerned about unexpected visitors or deliveries.

-• Do I need to withhold food before a euthanasia appointment?
+• Do I need to withhold food or medications before a euthanasia appointment?

 • What happens during a euthanasia?